Lola T530 car-by-car histories

 Driven by: Geoff Brabham.
 First race: Sears Point (Can-Am R1), 25 May 1980.
 Total of 4 recorded races.

 Built April 1980.
 New to VDS Racing for 1980 and used as Geoff Brabham's T-car for the first part of the season, becoming his race car after HU3 was destroyed in a practice accident at Road America in July.
 Retained for 1981 and raced by Brabham until the team's new T530-based VDS-001 was ready.
 Sold to Rex Ramsey 1982 but very heavily damaged in an accident at Laguna Seca in October.
 The damaged and disassembled car sold to Mike McComas (Pampa, TX) 1988 and sold by him to Paul Sauer (Woodside, CA).
 In 2002, the car was still completely apart with the new tub still under construction.
+Still owned by Paul Sauer in October 2020.

 Driven by: Geoff Brabham and Rex Ramsey.
 First race: Road America (Can-Am R5), 20 Jul 1980.
 Total of 19 recorded races.